 - Telling data stories.

-Course 1 is open!
-Click HERE for the Course Syllabus.
+Course 1: Click HERE for the Course Syllabus.

 Participants will learn how to incorporate GitHub (GitHub Classroom, GitHub Codespaces, and GitHub Pages) and Python (pandas, GeoPandas, rioxarray, matplotlib, folium) into their curriculum or existing research model.
 At the end of the data short course, participants will apply these lessons to a current class or research project.